Ehud Olmert tapes a statement prior to his entering prison.

 (photo credit: Courtesy)

-A complete pardon and release from prison is rare, according to a statement released by Rivlin’s office.
-Despite Olmert’s fall from grace to the lowest depths, the reasons given for his request were known to the court when he was sentenced and the court nonetheless chose to incarcerate him.
+In March, President Reuven Rivlin denied Olmert's request for clemency.
+The president's office released a statement at the time in which it explained Rivlin's decision, stating that "despite Olmert's fall from grace to the lowest depths, the reasons given for his request were known to the court when he was sentenced and the court nonetheless chose to incarcerate him."

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>